 Aching to achieve your personal or professional goals in the Big Apple?
 New York City hosts many unique fellowships, scholarships funding opportunities, and professional mentorships to jumpstart or enrich your career.
-Check out these 53 fellowships in New York City for social change-makers, journalists, researchers, current students, and entrepreneurs.
-Don’t forget to bookmark these fellowships to your Profellow account!

 Fellowships for Social Change

-The Urban Fellows Program is a highly selective, nine-month fellowship which combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.
+The Urban Fellows Program is a highly selective, nine-month fellowship that combines work in Mayoral offices and City agencies with an intensive seminar series that explores current urban issues impacting public policy.
 Program participants are diverse and come from all over the country to work in New York City.
 After participating in an extensive interview process, New York City Urban Fellows are placed at an array of agencies across the City where they learn about public policy through a hands-on approach.
 Fellows receive a nine-month stipend of $30,000.

 The New York City Office of Emergency Management is accepting applications for the John D. Solomon Fellowship for Public Service.
 Fellows will complete a nine-month, paid fellowship in a New York City government agency or nonprofit focusing on emergency management.
 Graduate students in the fields of emergency management, public safety, journalism, social work, law, or a related field are eligible.
-For further eligibility requirement and to learn more about participating agencies visit the fellowship website.
+For further eligibility requirements and to learn more about participating agencies visit the fellowship website.

 The NYC Civic Corps, an AmeriCorps program run by NYC Service, unites a diverse group of professionals to serve full-time with partnering organizations for 10 months, working to increase their organizational capacity to engage volunteers and build sustainable volunteer initiatives.
 Corps members receive a monthly living stipend, health benefits and an end-of-service education award of $5,350.
 Corps Members range from age 22-72 and are placed in a wide array of non-profit organizations and City agencies throughout the five boroughs of NYC.
 Priority deadline is May 31 after then rolling.
 Program begins in September.